rich-frost/list-github-repos/README.md

 - `src/components/` contains all the components
 - `src/types/` contains all types files, so far just includes the common search types
 - `src/utils/` contains util files
+- `Dockerfile` the docker file to create a built container
+- `nginx/nginx.conf` the nginx config for the docker container

 ### Future work